smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

 The fit model convolution with the IRF is compared with an interpolation of the decay at the time points over which the IRF is defined.
-This means that a fited decay does not need to cover the whole laser period.
+This means that a fitted decay does not need to cover the whole laser period.

 In the case of multiple ROIs fits, this single IRF decay can be replaced by multiple ROIs IRFs as discussed below in the corresponding section on multiple